Jaffa orange: Legacy

-Jaffa oranges are harvested in the Israel and the Palestinian territories between November and March, with the marketing season beginning in September and extending through April.
+Jaffa oranges are harvested in Israel and the Palestinian territories between November and March, with the marketing season beginning in September and extending through April.
 More than half the annual crop is exported, and Israel is the main provider of other citrus fruits to the European Union.
 In the 1950s and 1960s, Jaffa oranges became emblems and symbols of the Israeli state.
 A general decline in the importance of agriculture to the Israeli economy, extreme limits on available water resources, and the reliance on migrant laborers have reduced productivity.
 Overshadowed by manufacturing industries, such as diamonds and precision instruments, Israel nonetheless continues to export a large number of citrus fruits to Europe.